 - Feedback on the information security performance, including trends in:

 - Monitoring and measurement results

 - Results of risk assessment and status of risk treatment plan

 The outputs of the management review shall include decisions related to continual improvement opportunities and any needs for changes to the information security management system.

 When ISO says ‘shall’ it generally means ‘must’ and when it says ‘consideration, it means you must be showing your working on those six elements and retaining evidence as documented information.

-Frequency of management reviews is important as well; too frequent and its costly to run if you have to bring everyone involved together for meetings and production of reports etc, whereas too infrequent and you are probably losing control of your ISMS and will suffer either in having assets at higher risk, or end up with a bigger maintenance overhead than a ‘little and often’ alternative would deliver.
+Frequency of management reviews is important as well.
+Too frequent and it’s costly to run if you have to bring everyone involved together for meetings and production of reports etc. Whereas too infrequent and you are probably losing control of your ISMS.
+You will suffer either in having assets at higher risk, or end up with a more significant maintenance overhead than a ‘little and often’ alternative would deliver.

-ISMS.online also has preconfigured workspaces where you are encouraged to follow the management review agenda that aligns with ISO 27001:2013 9.3 and you can quickly link to evidence from the initiative areas, saving huge amounts of time in the production of reports.
+ISMS.online also has pre-configured workspaces where you are encouraged to follow the management review agenda that aligns with ISO 27001:2013 9.3, and you can quickly link to evidence from the initiative areas, saving a considerable amount of time in the production of reports.

 One of the other things that work well with ISMS.online is the work that gets done in preparation for management reviews, online discussions, tasking, external documents being uploaded to aid decisions, and a future schedule of reviews.
-All the actions and decisions are easily noted too – no need for verbose reports and minutes to follow weeks later, it all happens in real time.
+All the actions and decisions are easily noted too – no need for tedious reports and minutes to follow weeks later; it all happens in real-time.
 The auditors love to see that level of engagement and take great confidence from the process and content demonstrating your ISMS is working.

 - During first implementation to get to a steady state operation